 Extending a player through his age-37 season before he returns from a ruptured Achilles is … interesting.

 When it comes down to it, Kobe deserves to retire with the Lakers and he deserves the likely fanfare that will come from his farewell-tour-of-a-final season.
 He’s helped bring five championships to Los Angeles, is the Lakers’ leading all-time scorer and will go down as one of the all-time greats.
 With pretty much everyone and their mother off the books soon, the Lakers still have room to sign one max-level player next summer if they get rid of Nash and don’t resign Gasol.

 The deal makes Kobe happy and there’s something to be said of loyalty.
 The Lakers have pick obligations for the next three years, so cap space was essential to putting together a contender now.
 But once his contract is off the books, LA will have serious cap space to revamp their title efforts and that happens the same year that Kevin Durant will be a free agent.
 In the end, Kobe Bryant’s contract extension shows us what the Mamba mentality really means.
 It doesn’t mean being the best, but it also doesn’t mean being selfish.
 No, the Mamba mentality means being recognized as a winner.
 Even if you’re not actually winning anymore.

-Topics: Kobe Bryant, Kobe Bryant Contract Consequences, Kobe Bryant Contract Extension, Kobe's Contract Kills Cap Space, Los Angeles Lakers, Los Angeles Lakers Cap Space After Kobe Contract, Mamba Mentality, NBA, Who Can The Lakers Sign With Kobe's New Contract
+Tags: Featured Kobe Bryant Kobe Bryant Contract Consequences Kobe Bryant Contract Extension Kobe's Contract Kills Cap Space Los Angeles Lakers Los Angeles Lakers Cap Space After Kobe Contract Mamba Mentality NBA Popular Who Can The Lakers Sign With Kobe's New Contract